kiddiRU/Verk1_H1/diary/Day11/README.md

 ## State of project:
 When Kristjan was running load tournaments it crashed, it was caused by passing int in a list of str.
 Kristinn resolved the issue by making the model class initialize server list which made creation easier for data layer.

+Issue was found by Elmar when creating player after registering using main.py, caused by player not being saved after creation.

 - Decided to allow tournaments to publish with 2 or more teams
 - Kristinn - Working on tournament publish logic
 - Andri - Working on Admin UI